Philosophy of biology: Biological laws and autonomy of biology

-A prominent question in the philosophy of biology is whether or not there can be distinct biological laws in the way there are distinct physical laws.

-Scientific reductionism is the view that higher-level biological processes reduce to physical and chemical processes.
-For example, the biological process of respiration is explained as a biochemical process involving oxygen and carbon dioxide.
-Some philosophers of biology have attempted to answer the question of whether all biological processes reduce to physical or chemical ones.
-On the reductionist view, there would be no distinctly biological laws.
+A prominent question in the philosophy of biology is whether biology can be reduced to lower-level sciences such as chemistry and physics.
+Materialism is the view that every biological system including organisms consists of nothing except the interactions of molecules; it is opposed to vitalism.
+As a methodology, reduction would mean that biological systems should be studied at the level of chemistry and molecules.
+In terms of epistemology, reduction means that knowledge of biological processes can be reduced to knowledge of lower-level processes, a controversial claim.

 Holism in science is the view that emphasizes higher-level processes, phenomena at a larger level that occur due to the pattern of interactions between the elements of a system over time.
 For example, to explain why one species of finch survives a drought while others die out, the holistic method looks at the entire ecosystem.
 Reducing an ecosystem to its parts in this case would be less effective at explaining overall behavior (in this case, the decrease in biodiversity).
 As individual organisms must be understood in the context of their ecosystems, holists argue, so must lower-level biological processes be understood in the broader context of the living organism in which they take part.
 Proponents of this view cite our growing understanding of the multidirectional and multilayered nature of gene modulation (including epigenetic changes) as an area where a reductionist view is inadequate for full explanatory power.